 - Enrique Iglesias: The catchy “Bailando” (Dancing) will certainly get you moving!

-- La Oreja de Van Gogh: This is a group from San Sebastian, which falls more in the “indie pop” category.
+- La Oreja de Van Gogh: This is a group from San Sebastián, which falls more into the “indie pop” category.
 Try the clear and slower “Jueves” (Thursday) or “Mariposa” (Butterfly) to start.
-The lead female, Amaia Montero, left the group in 2007 for a solo career, so she’s another female singer you can search for!
+The former lead female, Amaia Montero, left the group in 2007 for a solo career, so she’s another female singer you can search for!

-You just have to take action, allowing your curiosity and desire to learn Spanish be stronger than your fears of making mistakes.
-Because the truth is, you will make so many mistakes!
-Each one is a beautiful learning opportunity, so there is nothing to be worried about.
+You just have to take action, allowing your curiosity and desire to learn Spanish to be stronger than your fear of making mistakes, because the truth is you’ll make so many mistakes!
+But each of them will be a beautiful learning opportunity, so there’s nothing to be worried about.